Note: This grant program has closed permanently. The last round of Project Grants for Individuals was awarded at the April 1, 2021 deadline.

-To apply, click here to access the RISCA grant portal for individuals.
+Click here to access the RISCA grant portal for individuals.

-- April 1, 11:59pm, for activities between July 1 and June 30
+- April 1 (for grant activities between July 1 and June 30).

-- At least eighteen years of age.
+- You must be at least eighteen (18) years of age.

 Past recipients of RISCA funding may not reapply for support unless all final reports for previous awards have been submitted according to grant contract guidelines.